citadelhack/T-215-Resources/redteam.md

 # Purpose
-To catalog resources for learning about red team operations and tools.
+To catalog resources for learning about red team operations and tools, as well as general CTF resources.

 ## Websites
 ### [GTFObins](https://gtfobins.github.io/)